zachattack531/FLL-2020/README.md

 App
 1. Follow [this link](https://discord.com/download) to download Discord on your device.
 2. This should give you a file called DiscordSetup.exe.
-Click it and press run.
+Click "Save File" and press "Run".
 3. Follow all other prompts, and then go to step 4.

-> The two instructions merge here
+> The two instruction guides merge here

 4. Create an account, and fill out all of the prompts.
 (If you're under 13, put in a birthdate above 13)
 5. Follow this invite link to the Discord!